The Week@Campus

 For the rest, people do The Week in all sorts of ways:

-With a small groups of students, faculty, or staff.
+With a small group of students, faculty, or staff.
 Or with very large groups who watch the film together and break into small groups for the conversations.

 The groups can meet in person or online.